Emmotes/ic_modron_library/docs/Kent.md

 |   | ![Melee Icon](images/melee.png) |   | Strong | [https://ic.byteglow.com/modron/zvdcSaO2hUNuyOIJntutX](https://ic.byteglow.com/modron/zvdcSaO2hUNuyOIJntutX) | 1.68e41% |
 | ![Magic Icon](images/magic.png) | ![Melee Icon](images/melee.png) | ![Ranged Icon](images/ranged.png) | Modest | [https://ic.byteglow.com/modron/gc_VGsRU1X_2_eI0BicHQ](https://ic.byteglow.com/modron/gc_VGsRU1X_2_eI0BicHQ) | 3.73e40% |

-The Strong and Modest cores are so similar in damage that you should use whichever you have the more favourable pipes for.
+The listed cores are all similar enough in damage for Kent that you should use whichever you have the more favourable pipes for.
+Though I would not recommend the Magic core as it doesn't have any health nodes.

-The negligible difference in damage and the lack of health make the Magic core an undesirable choice.

 [Back to Top](#top)